yogain123/AlgoCasts-JS/README.md

 - Largest Consecutive Sum in Array
 - Leader In Array
 - Longest Increasing Sub-Sequence
+- Max Sum Such That No Two Element Are Adjacent

 Note: All Above Algorithm will also be written in Typescript in future.